wp-plugins/ticket-tailor/readme.txt

 1. Preview of the event management dashboard to manage and keep track of ticket sales
 2. Embedded event listings in to a WordPress website
 3. Embedded ticket sales and event registration in to a WordPress website
 4. Mobile app for ticket check-in.
-Scan in attendees.
+Scan in attendees at your event.
 Available on iPhone and Android.

 == Changelog ==